AdminTL/gestion_personnage_TL/INSTALL.md

 --redirect_http_to_https : when you need to support external link with http, this will redirect request to https.
 --use_internet_static : Not implemented.
 Force using static files like css and js from another internet website.
 Use web browser cache. (default=False)
 --disable_login : Disable authentication
+--disable_character : Disable access to character
+--disable_user_character : Disable access to user of our character
 ```